How does Roctavian work?

-A Phase 1/2 multi-center, dose-escalation study (NCT02576795) is underway to assess the safety, tolerability, and effectiveness of Valrox in 15 patients with severe hemophilia A.
+A Phase 1/2 multi-center, dose-escalation study (NCT02576795) is underway to assess the safety, tolerability, and effectiveness of Roctavian in 15 patients with severe hemophilia A.

-Preliminary results from nine patients were published in the New England Journal of Medicine in 2017.
-While factor VIII activity levels remained low when patients were given a low or intermediate dose of Roctavian, six of seven patients who were given a high dose of treatment had sustained normalization of factor VIII activity levels over a period of one year, with stabilization of hemostasis, and profoundly reduced need for replacement therapy.
-There were no severe adverse side effects associated with the treatment.
+Preliminary results from nine patients appeared in the New England Journal of Medicine in 2017.
+Factor VIII activity levels remained low in patients given a low or intermediate dose of Roctavian.
+However, six of seven patients who received a high dose of this therapy had sustained normalization of factor VIII activity levels over a period of one year.
+They also showed stabilization of hemostasis and a profoundly reduced need for replacement therapy.
+There were no severe side effects associated with the treatment.

-The results of a multi-year follow-up of single-dose Roctavian gene therapy in 15 hemophilia A patients was reported in the New England Journal of Medicine in January 2020.
-Seven participants who received high-dose Roctavian (6×1013 viral genomes – vg per kg) had a median factor VIII expression of 20 IU per dL (international units per deciliter) compared with less than 1 IU per dL in the three patients who received lower doses of Roctavian, at three years after infusion.
-Patients who received 4×1013 vg per kg or 6×1013 vg per kg of Roctavian gene therapy showed a substantial reduction in the number of bleeding events in a year and complete cessation of prophylactic (preventive) factor VIII usage.
+The results of a multiyear follow-up of single-dose Roctavian therapy in 15 hemophilia A patients also appeared in the New England Journal of Medicine.
+Seven participants who received high-dose Roctavian (6×1013 viral genomes – vg per kg) had a median factor VIII expression of 20 IU per dL (international units per deciliter), compared with less than 1 IU per dL in the three people given Roctavian at lower doses, three years after infusion.
+Six of these seven high-dose patients were free of spontaneous bleeds at a four-year trial update, as were five of six treated at a lower 4×1013 vg per kg dose.

-A Phase 3 open-label, single-arm clinical trial (NCT03370913) is evaluating the safety and effectiveness of Roctavian in hemophilia A patients who have factor VIII levels of less than 1 IU/dL and who have received prophylactic factor VIII infusions.
-The study will assess changes in median factor VIII activity for 52 weeks after a single infusion of Roctavian and the number of bleeding episodes that require factor VIII replacement therapy.
-The trial is ongoing, but no longer recruiting participants.
-It is expected to be completed by September 2023.
+The open-label and single-arm Phase 3 GENEr8-1 study (NCT03370913) is evaluating the safety and effectiveness of Roctavian in 134 people with severe hemophilia A (factor VIII levels of less than 1 IU/dL) and using prophylactic factor VIII infusions.
+The study is evaluating changes in median factor VIII activity for 52 weeks after a single 6×1013 vg/kg infusion of Roctavian, a dose identified as optimal in the Phase 1/2 trial.
+It is also looking at the number of bleeding episodes that require factor VIII replacement therapy.
+Full data collection is expected by late 2022, and the trial is set to conclude in September 2023.

-Another Phase 3 clinical trial (NCT03392974) is evaluating the safety and effectiveness of Roctavian in hemophilia A patients with factor VIII levels below 1 IU/dL and receiving prophylactic factor VIII replacement infusions.
-The trial is assessing changes in median factor VIII activity and the number of bleeding episodes requiring replacement factor VIII therapy for 52 weeks after a single infusion of Roctavian.
-The study began in March 2018 and is expected to be completed in March 2024.
+Another Phase 3 clinical trial (NCT03392974) is evaluating the safety and effectiveness of Roctavian at 4×1013 vg/kg dose in severe hemophilia A patients being given prophylactic factor VIII replacement infusions.
+The trial is assessing changes in median factor VIII activity and the number of bleeding episodes requiring replacement factor VIII therapy for 52 weeks after a single infusion.
+This study is due to end in March 2024.

-A Phase 1/2 safety, tolerability, and effectiveness study (NCT03520712) of Roctavian in 10 hemophilia A patients with residual factor VIII levels below 1 IU/dL and pre-existing antibodies against AAV5 is enrolling participants by invitation only.
-It aims to assess the number of treatment-related adverse events, the effectiveness of Roctavian defined by factor VIII activity above 5 IU/dL at 26 weeks, and the number of bleeding episodes requiring replacement factor VIII therapy over a period of five years.
-The study started in April 2018 and is expected to be completed in June 2024.
-It is being conducted at two centers in the U.K. — the Royal Free Hospital in London and University Hospital Southampton.
+A Phase 1/2 safety, tolerability, and effectiveness study (NCT03520712) of Roctavian at a 6×1013 vg/kg dose in 10 hemophilia A patients with residual factor VIII levels below 1 IU/dL and pre-existing antibodies against AAV5.
+This trial, enrolling by invitation only, aims to assess the number of treatment-related adverse events.
+Other goals are measures of Roctavian’s effectiveness, defined by factor VIII activity above 5 IU/dL at 26 weeks, and the number of bleeding episodes requiring replacement factor VIII therapy over five years.
+The study started in May 2018 and will end in June 2025.
+It is taking place in the U.K., France, and South Africa.